OlegSliusar/recall/README.md

 Add, edit and delete notes.

-I wil deploy it soon
+I will deploy it soon